zibz0017/QuartzVault/content/Notes.md

 - Why would the children of Reuven, Gad, and Menashe be effected?
 These claims are not true.
 They can can just speak to the leader of their times and find out that these claims aren't true.[^7]
 - It seems that this may not have been enough.
 They still would have been effected by the claims from some of those living in Eretz ישראל proper.
 We see how much we are affected by others, even when they are wrong and easily disproven.[^7]
 - <span style="color:rgb(255, 192, 0)">Counter:</span> It could be that they really wouldn't have been affected, but it doesn't take much effort to build this mizbeach to take care of the issue, rather then have to go get the leaders and ask them the question.[^7]
-- <span style="color:rgb(146, 208, 80)">Counter (to previous point):</span> perhaps the lashon is not so mashma this.
-The lashon isn't mashma that this was done to prevent the effort to go find the גדולים.
-It is mashma that it was done to prevent the loss of yiras shomayim.[^7]
+- <span style="color:rgb(146, 208, 80)">Counter (to previous point):</span> perhaps the לשון is not so משמע this.
+The לשון isn't משמע that this was done to prevent the effort to go find the גדולים.
+It is משמע that it was done to prevent the loss of yiras shomayim.[^7]
 - <span style="color:rgb(255, 192, 0)">Counter:</span> Perhaps people may not have expended the effort to go find out that they really did have the same place with Hashem, and these people would have been negatively effected.[^7]
 - Hashem doesn't cause Eretz ישראל to grow more than other places.
 Produce of every place is decided based on the מצוות of the people.[^850]
 - Hashem doesn't punish people for planning on doing an aveirah that they did yet not commit.[^851]